 Please note that when these test sessions are full, we may send out a request for confirmation email several days before the exams.
 That confirmation from you is needed to actually reserve a seat.
 When we're not full, we will normally not request your RSVP.

-Exam results will be mailed and emailed to candidates about three weeks after the exam, and will only indicate if one has qualified for Mensa or not (actual scores are not sent out under any circumstances.)
+Exam results will be emailed to candidates about three weeks after the exam, and will only indicate if one has qualified for Mensa or not (actual scores are not sent out under any circumstances.)
 Those qualified to join Mensa will also be sent an invitation to join, or some will be sent an invitation to come take other Exams.
 Not passing the Mensa Exam does not mean that you're not qualified for Mensa; only that you didn't qualify on this exam.
 Private psychologists (or colleges etc) may also test a candidate and qualify him or her for Mensa, and provide you with your scores, which Mensa does not do under any circumstances.
 Mensa accepts over 200 standardized exam results.
 Mensa now also offers testing on the Culture-Fair exam for those who did not qualify on the standard exams; an additional $40 payment is needed for the second testing session.
 Specific exams may not be retaken.
 Starting in January 2011, Mensa provided the raw scores on the exams you take, however we do NOT provide any conversion to IQ.

 Some of the exam items are fairly small print - if you need corrective lenses, please come prepared.
 Also, the Pasadena room tends to be cool, so a sweater or light jacket may be good to have along as well.
 At Caltech, there is a set of vending machines just down the hall with sandwiches and drinks...
 If you need to bring water or a snack, please do so.
 (There is a small student snack/coffee shop across campus that opens 11 AM).